The European General Data Protection Regulation (GDPR) specifies how

 however, an updated information letter about the changes to consent and

-participant rights should be made public, such as on a study website, so
+participant rights should be made public, such as on a study website or

-that the individuals who could not be contacted can find such
+the individuals who could not be contacted can find such information and

-information and can contact the researchers for more information, if
+can contact the researchers for more information, if necessary.
+FGB

 - FGB researchers are expected to assess whether a Data Protection Impact Assessment (DPIA) must be